Monday, September 21, 2009

 In a Windows based world the idea of installing the newer version over the older version is almost non existent so the typical upgrade path is to always perform a fresh copy.
 You typically copy all the files you think you'll need on to a spare HDD or neighbouring networked computer.
 You then proceed to format the drive and install the new OS.
 You then hunt down all the drivers you need for your hardware to work with the new OS along with regular software packages and finally copy back all the files from the spare HDD or locally networked computer.
 It's a long boring process and you are typically still changing default system setting to your own preferences weeks after the upgrade.

 The Mac way takes the Windows way places a large piece of "get the hell out of here" down its throat and mercifully detonates it.
 While the full blown nerd way still comprises of formatting the drive and installing a fresh version of the new Operating System its the availability and simplicity of both third party and integrated tools that make the data migration process faultless.
-I'll concede that the
+I'll concede that the process I followed was time consuming and tedious but I credit this to a fear of the unknown than to a problem with the process.

 Outside of making a Time Machine backup (Apples own data recovery utility) I also made a separate bit for bit copy of my Mac's HDD on a bootable external HDD.
 Once complete I tested it by independently booting my system from this drive, seeing the exact files, application and preferences in action.
 Just for fun I even loaded it from my wife's Macbook Pro and it didn't even display a shadow of a complaint despite the underlying hardware and monitor resolution changing.
 I imagine Windows would have had a brain explosion at that point.